outerbounds/metaflow-card-notebook/README.md

 ### Including Notebook Files In The Context

-If you are running steps remotely, for example [with `@batch`](https://docs.metaflow.org/metaflow/scaling#using-aws-batch-selectively-with-batch-decorator), you must ensure that youre notebooks are uploaded to the remote environment with the cli argument `--package-suffixes=".ipynb"` For example, to execute [examples/deep_learning/dl_flow.py](examples/deep_learning/dl_flow.py) with this argument:
+If you are running steps remotely, you must ensure that your notebooks are uploaded to the remote environment with the cli argument `--package-suffixes=".ipynb"` For example, to execute [examples/deep_learning/dl_flow.py](examples/deep_learning/dl_flow.py) with this argument:

 ```bash
 (cd example && python dl_flow.py  --package-suffixes=".ipynb" run)